rr8shah/TSARA/README.md

 `python demo.py `

-- The output should be 'True4K' or 'Fake4K".
+- The output should be 'True4K' for given input image.

 ### 5. Codes for comparing models